 - Passing Grades for OWLs are O (Outstanding), E (Exceeds Expectations), and A (Acceptable).

 - Failing Grades for OWLs are P (Poor), D (Dreadful), and T (Troll).

 - Both Anti-Cheating Quills and Anti-Cheating Spells are used to prevent any dishonesty.

 - It is said that at least one student attempts to cheat every year, and none have been successful since 1896.

 MNI is a great place to start, with both the forums and classes being a great place to learn about and review some of the material taught at Hogwarts.
 You can take refresher courses, chat with others who are prepping for the exams, and even visit Diagon Alley.
 Make sure to register and check everything out here!

 Buzzfeed recently released a practice article called “Would You Pass Your ‘Harry Potter’ Charms O.W.L.?”, a ten-question pop quiz to test your readiness in the subject of Charms.
 I have to admit, I actually found this a little challenging and passed with a score I’m much too embarrassed to publicly reveal (oops).

 Here are some other practice tests you can take:

 Don’t underestimate the power of knowing spells and what they mean!
 Knowing what spells to use in a particular situation can help you in other exams aside from your Charms OWL.
-You can find a full list of spells, a description of what they do, and when they were mentioned in the books here.
+You can find a full list of spells with a description of what they do here.

 Remember, the MuggleNet OWLs will be covering not only the books but also some of the other outside resources and material like Fantastic Beasts and Where to Find Them, Quidditch Through the Ages, and more.